Gitds-flow Explanation Work Flow

 - Create

-to prepare release. - Merge to
+release/branch fromdevto prepare release. - Merge to

-with semantic tag (v1.0.0
+mainwith semantic tag (v1.0.0).

 - Create